Photon-HDF5/photon-hdf5/docs/intro.rst

 -  Ensuring long term data persistence.
 -  A disk space and read speed efficient file format for repeated use as well as for archiving.
--  Facilitating data sharing and interoperability between analysis programs.
+-  Facilitating data sharing and interoperability between analysis programs and research groups.

 Features of HDF5
 ----------------

--  Open, standard and wide-spread used format with open source implementations
+-  Open-standard: language and platform independent, self-describing format with open source implementations.
 -  Efficient: the HDF5 format is a binary format that allows compression and fast read/write operations.
 -  Flexible: data arrays can be stored in "groups" (hierarchical